macdoum1/howsigned/README.md

 howsigned is a ruby gem utility to see how binaries contained in an .ipa are signed Ruby gem utility to see how binaries contained in an .ipa are signed

+The contained binary extensions used with the commands are defined here: https://github.etsycorp.com/mmacdougall/howsigned/blob/master/lib/contained_binaries_definition.rb

 https://rubygems.org/gems/howsigned

 # Installation